 It is always an extremely difficult time for everyone involved when a loved one passes away.
-Not only do grief and overwhelm make it difficult to function, there are also many emotional challenges when trying to settle your loved one’s life affairs, which only heightens the stress associated with their death.
+Grief and the circumstances involved can be overwhelming.
+This makes it difficult to function.
+And, there are also many emotional challenges when trying to settle your loved one’s life affairs.
+Naturally, this only heightens the stress associated with their death.

-At Bolinger Law Firm in St. Louis, our caring team understands the heartache resulting from the death of a loved one, and we accommodate you to ensure a smooth transition from the grieving process to the winding up of the decedent’s affairs.
+At Bolinger Law Firm in St. Louis, our caring team understands the heartache resulting from the death of a loved one.
+And, we accommodate you to ensure a smooth transition from the grieving process to the completion of your decedent’s affairs.
 We will provide you with a St. Louis probate lawyer, or trust lawyer, who will guide you through the whole process.

 Upon death, property with valid beneficiary designations, or held in limited forms of property ownership or in a trust, or other non-probate transfer techniques, avoids probate proceedings and is transferred to your beneficiaries according to the decedent's documented terms.